Northbrook, Illinois: Geography

 Northbrook is a suburb of the city of Chicago, located at (42.129226, −87.840715). in the extreme northeastern region of Illinois.
 Whilst the vast majority of the village lies within Northfield Township, its northwest corner is situated in Wheeling Township.
 Northbrook shares a border with Northfield to its southeast, Glenview and Prospect Heights to its southwest and south, Glencoe directly east, Highland Park to its northeast, Deerfield directly north, Riverwoods to its northwest, and Wheeling directly west.
 Techny, once a separate community, was annexed by Northbrook in 1989 and predominantly lies south of Voltz Road and stretches south to border Glenview.
 Interstate 294 curves along Northbrook's western edge while the Edens Spur marks most of the village's northern boundary.
 Illinois Route 68 stretches west from Wheeling into Northbrook, terminating at the Edens Expressway near Glencoe.
 In addition, a portion of Illinois Route 43 cuts through Northbrook.

-According to the 2020 US gazetteer files, the village has a total area of 13.30 sqmi, of which 13.24 sqmi is land, and 0.07 sqmi (or 0.45%) is water.
+According to the 2020 US gazetteer files, the village has a total area of 13.30 sqmi, of which 13.24 sqmi (or 99.55%) is land, and 0.07 sqmi (or 0.45%) is water.
 Situated along the West Fork of the North Branch of the Chicago River, Techny Prairie Park and Fields is the largest park in Northbrook at 113.82 acres and features picnic areas, a sled hill, batting cages, the nine-hole Anetsberger Golf Course and Techny Prairie Activity Center, a 44,200 square foot facility housing fitness equipment and studios, an indoor track, pickleball courts, and more.
 One of the biggest lakes in Northbrook, Lake Shermerville, is located within Wood Oaks Green Park, a 55.9 acre open space with fishing platforms, tennis courts, a playground, bike trail, and more.
 Northbrook lies within the Chicago/Calumet Rivers watershed.